maximebf/atomik/docs/error_log_debug.md

 ## Logging

-<div class="note">You will need the Logger plugin which is bundled with Atomik</div>
+<div class="note">You will need the Logger plugin which is bundled with Atomik as well as Monolog which you'll need to install</div>

 The Logger plugin provides a simple way of logging messages.
 It provides the ̀log()` helper which takes two arguments, the second one being optional: the message and the level (default is `LOG_ERR` = 3).